Team7Sysc3303/Sysc3303_Project/README(Not Complete).txt

 Responsibilities
 ----------------

-- Abdulrahman:
+- Abdulrahman: Helped in implenting the client class + responsibe fro the UML-class and UCM
-- Denis:
+- Denis: Implemented the Server class (indicate your part exaxtly)
-- Franklin:
+- Franklin: Implemented the Server class (indicate your part exaxtly)
-- Hussain:
+- Hussain: Implemented client class
-- Omar:
+- Omar: Helped in implenting the client class + responsibe fro the UML-class and UCM
-- Suhib:
+- Suhib: Implemented the Server class (Listener)

 Set up and Test Instructions